tschuehly/htmx-supabase-spring-boot-starter/README.md

 ## Features of supabase-spring-boot-starter

-- Spring Security Configuration with your application.yaml/properties
+- Spring Security Configuration with application.yaml/properties
+- Integration with htmx
 - Role Based Access Control

 ## Initial Setup:

 Go to [supabase.com](https://app.supabase.com/sign-up) and sign up for an account.
-Create a new supabase project.
+Create a new Supabase project.
 Save your database password for later.

 Go to [start.spring.io](https://start.spring.io/) and create a new Spring Boot project.